 Wondering what this coconut kefir is?
 Coconut kefir is simply fermented coconut water.
 If you can’t track it down at a local health food store, make it at home!
 It’s incredibly easy to make your own.
 If you decide to add it to your daily diet, it is well worth learning how to concoct your own.
 The only thing that you need is a kefir starter.
 You should be able to find this at any good health food store or you can order it online.
 A little bit goes a long way so it’s easy to get a good stock going at home.

 Once you’ve got your kefir starter, mix it in a glass jar with coconut milk.
 Cover the jar with a cloth, securing it with a rubber band.
-Let it sit from 24 hours and you’ve got coconut milk kefir!
-Strain the blend and store in the fridge.
+Let it sit for 24 hours and you’ve got coconut milk kefir!
+Strain the blend and store it in the fridge.

 If coconut milk kefir is a bit sour for your taste, experiment with different juice blends.
-A strong flavour like cranberry will balance out the sour taste perfectly and make an unbelievably tasty breakfast treat.
+A strong flavor like cranberry will balance out the sour taste perfectly and make an unbelievably tasty breakfast treat.
 You can also make fruit and green smoothies with coconut milk kefir.
-Just substitute coconut milk kefir for the cow’s milk or yogurt in recipe for a healthy lactose-free treat.
+Just substitute coconut milk kefir for cow’s milk or yogurt in the recipe for a healthy lactose-free treat.

 Probiotic Drinks: Lassi

 If you love spicy food, there’s nothing like a lassi to help your stomach survive the spice.
 The Indian-style smoothie is made from yogurt, milk, fruit, cardamom, and honey.
 It’s the perfect companion to a spicy meal because it will put out the flames in your mouth and stomach.